CodeQuiver/fieldnotes/README.md

 # fieldnotes
 Simple application to organize and store canvassing notes.
+Uses the MERN stack.

 ## Deployment
+To run this, you will need to have a local copy of MongoDB and npm installed.

+From the root `fieldnotes` directory, run `npm run installDeps` to automatically install all the required npm packages.

-To deploy and run this yourself, you will need to have a local copy of MongoDB running in the background (if it's installed, the command `mongod` should start it up- do this in its own terminal).
+Next, ensure you have MongoDB running in the background (if it's installed, the command `mongod` should start it up- do this in a separate terminal).

-Next, run `npm run start`
+Next, run `npm run start` to start the server.

 The final line in the terminal should show the port the server is running on and the database path in use.